KaiqueMCR/NFTs-page/Readme.md

 # Rocket NFTs Page

 NFTs have gone viral nowadays, since some very famous people started down deep on this market.
 This repo is another challenge provided by rocketseat on the discover trail.
 It is a home-page of a plataform of NFTs market.
-NFTs

 ## Screenshot